rahulrao9/PyTunes/imgs/readme.txt

-this folder contains all the images used
+This folder contains all the images used. every image used has to in .png format.